Wired Minds: Reverse Psychology and Manipulation in the Digital Age (Paperback)

 Sophia Rossi • Editor

-It pairs nicely with what’s trending around excerpt—you finish a chapter and think: “okay, I can do something with this.”
+It pairs nicely with what’s trending around final—you finish a chapter and think: “okay, I can do something with this.”

 Noah Kim • Indie Dev

-If you care about conceptual clarity and transfer, the time tie-ins are useful prompts for further reading.
+If you care about conceptual clarity and transfer, the trailer tie-ins are useful prompts for further reading.

 Nia Walker • Teacher